 WHERE TO PLAY WALKING FOOTBALL

-Football West regularly runs both ‘Walkshops’ and ongoing competitions, both of which are very accessible and suitable for those of all abilities.
+Football West regularly runs both ‘Walkshops’ and supports ongoing social hubs, both of which are very accessible and suitable for those of all abilities.

 Gumblossom Park, Gumblossom Drive, Quinns Rocks